LandSciTech/ccviR/CODE_DESIGN.md

 super large.
 This creates a warning, but can otherwise be ignored *or* this can be fixed by loading the raster is loaded into memory.
 See `prep_raster_map()`.

+**Speed**
+- projecting and checking geometries in lat/lon coordinates (as opposed to projected data) is realllllly slow
+- try to clip all data before transforming
+- when matching CRS, try to transform non-complex data to match more complex data

+For example, protected areas is a complicated polygon.
+So we first clip it to the assessment area (transform assessment area to match protected areas).
+Then we transform protected areas to match the hs raster.

 ## Shiny Modules

 ### Namespacing